zhong5151/PG-VAE-LSTM_Code/README.md

 - `energy_available_wm2.npy`: available-energy constraint
 - `water_available_mm_day.npy`: water-availability constraint

-Third-party datasets are not redistributed in this repository.
-Please obtain them from the original data providers described in the manuscript.

 ### Requirements

 The code requires **Python 3.10 or later** and the following packages: